giornetta/kube-messaging/README.md

 the '--force' flag and manually ensure that any custom configuration previously added to 'dist/chart/values.yaml' or 'dist/chart/manager/manager.yaml' is manually re-applied afterwards.

-## Contributing
-// TODO(user): Add detailed information on how you would like others to contribute to this project

-**NOTE:** Run `make help` for more information on all potential `make` targets

-More information can be found via the [Kubebuilder Documentation](https://book.kubebuilder.io/introduction.html)

 ## License